Antwerp City Camping

 Client: Inleisure & Roompot

-Team: Remko Remijnse, Agnese Argenti, Emanuele Saracino, Cristina Barbalat, Matteo Carbone
+Team: Remko Remijnse, Agnese Argenti, Emanuele Saracino, Kristina Barbalat, Matteo Carbone

 In first instance and extensive research was brought on in all directions, looking for some of the opportunities who could be used to boost the design: